18F/ux-guide/_pages/research/do.md

 - What new questions do we have?
 - Are there any new people we should talk to?

-You may want to use this [example interview debrief worksheet](https://github.com/18F/ux-guide/blob/master/_pages/resources/interview-debrief-guide.md) ([18F/GSA internal use only](https://docs.google.com/document/d/1axCpR-pqdDIDRAAktlpbDEe1LbDCTZB7WxH6S4owIrU/edit?usp=sharing)); feel free to modify it to your team’s needs.
+You may want to use this [example interview debrief worksheet](https://github.com/18F/ux-guide/blob/master/_pages/resources/interview-debrief-guide.md) ([18F/GSA access only](https://docs.google.com/document/d/1axCpR-pqdDIDRAAktlpbDEe1LbDCTZB7WxH6S4owIrU/edit?usp=sharing)); feel free to modify it to your team’s needs.
 When determining which team members to include, default to a more diverse group.
 If a team member wasn’t part of the session, their role can be focused on asking questions and documenting.

 ## Additional reading